google/dwh-migration-tools/client/README.md

 The following steps has been tested in Windows 10 and Python 3.10:

-Follow the steps in the Installation section to install Python, gloud, and this GitHub repo.
+Follow the steps in the Installation section to install Python, gcloud, and this GitHub repo.
 After installing the package via `pip3 install dwh-migration-tools/client` and editing the `dwh-migration-tools/clientconfig.yaml` file, run the following commands to start a translation job: